elixir-lang/elixir/docs/3_modules.md

       MyMacros.my_if do_something, it_works
     end

 An attempt to call a macro that was not loaded will raise an error.
-Note that, as the `import` directive, `require` is lexical.
+Note that, as the import directive, `require` is lexical.

-### 3.4.3 use

-`use` is the simplest directive of all four as it simply intends to be a common API for extension.
-For instance, in order to use the `ExUnit` test framework that ships with Elixir, you simply need to use `ExUnit::Case` in your module:

-    defmodule AssertionTest do
-      use ExUnit::Case

-      def test_always_pass do
-        true = true
-      end
-    end

-By calling `use`, a hook called `__using__` will be invoked in `ExUnit::Case` which will then do the proper setup.
-In other words, `use` is simply a translation to:

-    defmodule AssertionTest do
-      require ExUnit::Case, as: false
-      ExUnit::Case.__using__(::AssertionTest)

-      def test_always_pass do
-        true = true
-      end
-    end

 ## 3.5 Module data